GoraNetwork/developer-quick-start/README.md

 **Warning** Do NOT follow normal Gora node setup process for live network operators when setting up a development node.

-To start setting up development node, you must select a master Algorand account.
-This account be used for managing Gora assets on your local Algorand network.
-Normally, it is the first pre-configured account of the Algorand sandbox.
-To find out its address, run in the sandbox directory: `./sandbox goal account list`.
-The first address in the list is then needs to be substituted into the following command: `./sandbox goal account export -a <address>`.
-In response you should get an authentication mnemonic for the account, a 25-word English phrase.

-Now you can initialize your Gora development environment by running:
-`goracle dev-init --master-mnem='<mnemonic>'` where mnemonic is the one found in the previous step.

-### Gora node
+To start setting up development node, run: `goracle dev-init`.
+This would clone Gora smart contracts from testnet to your local Algorand Sandbox network and create a config file for your development node.
+By default, this file is called `~/.goracle_dev`.
+Now you should be ready to start your development node as: `GORACLE_CONFIG_FILE=~/.goracle_dev goracle docker-start`

 ## Example app